Tel: +44 (0)1772 892512

 Representation on External Bodies

-Professor Crean was appointed as Pro Vice-Chancellor (Clinical) in July 2017.
+Professor Crean was appointed as Pro Vice-Chancellor (Clinical and Health) in July 2017.
+From April 2018 he assumed oversight for Research.
 He previously served the University in a number of senior academic roles including Executive Dean of the Faculty of Clinical and Biomedical Sciences, Director of Dental Research and Knowledge Transfer, and Dean of the School of Postgraduate Medical and Dental Education.

 In his current role, Professor Crean is responsible for building productive networks and relationships with key stakeholders to ensure that the University is well positioned to implement new and innovative opportunities in clinical health business, education and research.
 By building on the outstanding reputation of the University’s dentistry, medical, nursing and pharmacy programmes, he is ensuring that the University is able to play a major role in combating health inequalities and fostering an integrated approach to the provision of health and care across the North West.

-Beyond the University, StJohn is an Honorary Consultant at Blackpool Victoria Hospitals Trust and the University of Morecambe Bay Hospitals Foundation Trust.
+Beyond the University, StJohn is an Honorary Consultant at East Lancashire Hospital Trust and the University of Morecambe Bay Hospitals Foundation Trust.
 He is currently the Robert Bradlaw advisor in the Faculty of Dental Surgery at the Royal College of Surgeons of England, and Editor-in-Chief of the Faculty Dental Journal (FDJ).
-He also holds the posts of President of the North West Branch of the British Dental Association and Chairman of the Fylde Section.
+He has held the posts of President of the North West Branch of the British Dental Association and Chairman of the Fylde Section.

 His ongoing research interests include the safe management of medicalised patients in dentistry and the role of oral bacteria in systemic disease, with a focus on neurodegenerative conditions such as Alzheimer’s disease.
 He has over 100 peer reviewed publications and receives regular invitations to speak to learned societies and conferences.